Tim Berra (biologist): Early life and education

-Born August 31, 1943, in St. Louis, Missouri.
-Berra credits his mother helping him with his career in science, by allowing him to read at the dinner table despite his father thinking it wasn't a good idea.
+Born August 31, 1943, in St. Louis, Missouri, Berra credits his mother helping him with his career in science, by allowing him to read at the dinner table despite his father thinking it wasn't a good idea.
 He dedicated his book Evolution and the Myth of Creationism to his mother saying "For my mother for allowing me to read during meals".
 He acquired a love of fish because he kept tropical fish in his bedroom as a child, which led him to read about how to take care of them to keep them healthy.
 He said his, "hobby education led to a career down the road".

 Berra received his BS in biology at Saint Louis University and his MS and PhD in biology at Tulane University in Louisiana.
-He has three Fulbright scholarships which allowed him to study abroad in Australia.
-He is a Professorial Fellow at Charles Darwin University in Darwin, Australia.
+He has received three Fulbright scholarships which allowed him to study abroad in Australia.
+He is a professorial fellow at Charles Darwin University in Darwin, Australia.

 Career

-Berra has been called “an international expert in freshwater fish, with a reputation for solving long-standing mysteries.”
+Berra has been called "an international expert in freshwater fish, with a reputation for solving long-standing mysteries".
 His notable work includes the taxonomic separation of two species of Australian cod (the trout cod from Murray cod) in the Murray River, and solving the disappearance and reappearance of the salamanderfish in Southwestern Australia, discovering that they burrow when the pools dry only to reappear later when the water returns.

-In 1988, Berra contributed to the preservation of a megamouth shark, a species witnessed rarely before that, described as “one of the most important zoological finds of the decade".
+In 1988, Berra contributed to the preservation of a megamouth shark, a species witnessed rarely before that, described as "one of the most important zoological finds of the decade".

 Berra's 1996 research on Galaxias maculatus proved that its freshwater distribution around the Southern Hemisphere was due to dispersal through the sea of salt-tolerant juveniles.
 He has also worked on other Chilean galaxiids.

-Berra is a University Professorial Fellow at Charles Darwin University, a Research Associate the Northern Territory Museum, and Emeritus Professor of Evolution, Ecology, and Organismal Biology at Ohio State University.
+Berra is a university professorial fellow at Charles Darwin University, a research associate at the Northern Territory Museum, and emeritus professor of evolution, ecology, and organismal biology at Ohio State University.